 Legal basis for dispute:

-- Private insurance typically pays 150-250% of Medicare
+- Private insurance pays an average of 254% of Medicare (RAND Corporation)

 Please respond within 15 days with a corrected bill.
 If you refuse, I will: